Daykal/E-Commerce-Website/README.md

 # E-Commerce-Website
 ECommerce website to publish video games/applications.
 Backend, Frontend, Database all from scratch.
- E-Commerce website to publish video games/applications, with Backend, Database and Frondend Description
+Description
 I am developing a full-stack E-Commerce website similar to Itch.io, Steam or Epic Games.
 Users will be able to register/login, browse video game pages, rate games, review games and simulate game purchases (no real transactions).
 I will handle both the backend and frontend development and the project is from scratch.